 If your service does not meet the ratio of one FTE staff member for every 1,000 to 1,500 students, this does not mean that it would be automatically excluded from the possibility of attaining accreditation.
-Certain standards use the word “must” (usually around ethical issues) while others employ the word “should” as is the case with the staff to student ratio.
+Certain Standards use the word “must” (usually around ethical issues) while others employ the word “should” as is the case with the staff to student ratio.
 Most Centers approach this ratio to some degree but many accredited centers do not.
-In examining this issue, the Board takes into account how closely a site approximates this ratio, the existence of other campus mental health agencies, budgetary constraints, impact on service, etc. Often IACS will recommend and advocate for additional staffing for a center as part of the evaluation review.
+In examining this issue, the Board considers how closely a site approximates this ratio, the existence of other campus mental health agencies, budgetary constraints, impact on service, etc. Often IACS will recommend and advocate for additional staffing for a center as part of the evaluation review.
 For additional information, please see the IACS Statement Regarding Recommended Staff to Student Ratios found on the IACS website.

 On the IACS website, click on "APPLICATION FORMS".
 The link will take you to the IACS Livedrive site (https://iacs.livedrive.com) where the following documents can be viewed and downloaded: Application Submission Checklist and Direction Sheet; IACS Application for Accreditation; Abbreviated Personnel Vita Form; Current Staff Report Form; IACS Fee Schedule; and a copy of the IACS Accreditation Standards.

 The initial evaluation fee is currently $750.00.
 The fee must accompany the application.
 An additional $750.00 Initial Field Visit Fee will be billed to the center once the center's application has been reviewed and approved for an on-site visit.
-For complete fee information, including additional Field Visit Charges for centers outside the continental United States, see the Fee Schedule which is included on the IACS Website.
+For complete fee information, including additional field visit charges for centers outside the continental United States, see the Fee Schedule which is included on the IACS Website.

 When the materials arrive at the IACS office our staff checks to make sure that all the required documentation is included.
 They will let you know if additional information is needed.
 Once the application is found to be in order, it is sent to two (2) members of the IACS Board of Accreditation for what we call a First Board Review.
-The reviewers fill out a checklist, which is based on the Standards.
+The reviewers fill out a checklist which is based on the Standards.
 They send their reviews to the Chair of the Accrediting Board who determines if the center is ready for the next phase of the accreditation process which is the on-site review.

 If the counseling service appears to meet the IACS Standards, then the center is notified via email that the center has been approved for an on-site review.
 The center's information is passed on to the Coordinator of the IACS Field Visitation Program, who will be in contact with the IACS Executive Director when the field visitor or team (depending on size of Professional staff) has been established.
 Once again, the center director will be notified, and she/he must contact the field visitor(s) to set up a mutually agreeable date for the visit.
 An on-site review must be at least one full day in length.
-Once the visit takes place, the Field Visitor(s) have one month to submit the report to the Chair of the Accrediting Board who in turn sends the report to the center director and requests a written response.
+Once the visit takes place, the Field Visitors have one month to submit the report to the Chair of the Accrediting Board, who in turn sends the report to the center director and requests a written response within 30 days.
 Once the written response from the director of the applying center is received, the Chair will then approve the center for what is called the Final Board Review.